Alan Marshall (New Zealand author): Major projects

 For the Frankencities project and for the Ecotopia 2121 project, Marshall developed a novel urban design methodology known as The Literary Method of Urban Design which is not so much about design but more about inventing new social change strategies.
 A film scripted by Marshall about this methodology was published by National Geographic Indonesia and became an "official selection" at a number of film festivals across Asia and Europe.
 As well, a series of Marshall's artworks produced via the Literary Method of Urban Design are being displayed in the Tartu Ülikooli Kunstimuuseum as part of Tartu's 2024 celebrations as the European Capital of Culture.

-In 2020, Marshall began the Global Sheeplands project which investigates the way sheep have contributed to the making of the modern world.
-As part of this project, Marshall made on-screen contributions to a two-hour Arte / NDR TV documentary about the history of sheep farming.
+In 2020, Marshall began the Global Sheeplands project which investigates the ways that sheep have contributed to the making of the ancient and modern worlds.
+As part of this project, Marshall wrote a book called Sheeplands and also made on-screen contributions to a two-hour Arte / NDR TV documentary about the history of sheep farming and shepherding.
+Because Sheeplands follows the ten-thousand year long journey of shepherds from the neolithic Levant to Iron Age Wales, Marshall was invited as an opening speaker to the 2024 Hay Festival hosted in the Welsh town of Hay-on-Wye.

 Prior to his 21st century work in the eco-design field, Marshall was mainly involved in eco-philosophy and techno-criticism.
 In the 1990s, Marshall developed a postmodern version of the Human–Nature relationship, one that throws into doubt the idea that Nature is a united orderly system.
-Marshall's approach is heavily influenced by the science of ecology but has been criticised as privileging one school of ecology, i.e., plant sociology, over others such as systems ecology and the ecology of Gaia -- both of which he critiques as shallow forms of environmentalism.
+Marshall's approach is heavily influenced by the science of ecology but has been criticised as privileging one school of ecology, i.e., plant sociology, over others such as systems ecology and the ecology of Gaia—both of which he critiques as shallow forms of environmentalism.
 Indeed, his book The Unity of Nature is one of the fiercest critiques of Systems Theory in general, and Gaia Theory and Chaos Theory in particular.

 Marshall is also referred to as a critic of the car industry, of the nuclear industry and of space exploration.
 His writings on the latter subject have been cited as insightful but are usually regarded by scientists and engineers as being too radically "environmental" especially his calls for the protection of the Martian landscape.